guilherme-santos/resume/README.md

 **Main Technologies:** Go, ElasticSearch, MySQL, Redis, Docker, AWS, Kubernetes;

-I was working on Pandora's platform (Foodora + Foodpanda), moving away from a monolithic application to microservices using event-driven architecture and Go evangelist.
+I was working on Pandora's platform (Foodora + Foodpanda), moving away from a monolithic application to microservices using event-driven architecture.

-I was a member of Search & Discovery team with a high traffic API where I built a service to handle the search of 4 different brands in 20 different countries, cutting in 6x the average response time.
+I was member of Search & Discovery team with a high traffic API where I built a service to handle the search of 4 different brands in 20 different countries, cutting in 6 times the average response time.
 ElasticSearch, Redis, and MySQL were intensively used.

 As a Go evangelist, I helped the whole business unit to develop a new open-source library, define new guidelines and best practices for Go projects.